Sustainability in Action

 The people living in Huaycan are hard-working, friendly and family-oriented.
 Living conditions are simple, but challenging.
-Most families live in one or two room homes constructed of handmade mud bricks or wood, and tin roofs with kitchens and latrines located outside.
+Most families live in one or two room homes constructed of bricks or wood, and tin roofs with kitchens and latrines located outside.

 Working together with Peru Hope, World Servants brings hope through friendship, food, education, community-building projects, clean water projects, medical clinics and outreach programs.